Ambache, Diana. The Soul of the Journey: The Mendelssohns in Scotland and Italy. Edinburgh: Birlinn, 2021.

 Block, Adrienne Fried.
 Amy Beach, Passionate Victorian: The Life and Work of an American Composer 1867-1944.
 New York and Oxford: Oxford University Press, 1998.

-Block, Adrienne Fried and Neuls-Bates, Carol, eds.
+Block, Adrienne Fried and Carol Neuls Bates, eds.
 Women in American Music: A Bibliography of Music and Literature.
 Westport, Conn. and London: Greenwood Press, 1979.

 Bogin, Meg.
 The Women Troubadours.
 New York: Norton, 1980.

-Brett, Philip, Wood, Elizabeth, and Thomas, Gary C., eds.
+Brett, Phillip, Elizabeth Wood and Gary C. Thomas, eds.
 Queering the Pitch: The New Gay and Lesbian Musicology.
 New York and London: Routledge, 1994.

 Briscoe, James R., ed.
 Historical Anthology of Music by Women.
 Bloomington and Indianapolis: Indiana University Press, 1987.